DHSYan/.dotfiles/readme.md

 - [ ] Update this readme
 - [ ] Have wezterm tab title show the current directory and process
 - [ ] Learn how to use wezterm properly
+- [ ] Check out what is Ly display manager

 ### DWM TODO
 - [ ] better dwm bar or rice dwm in general